Stringy Canonical Forms: Introduction

 Now we are ready to summarize the main results of the paper.
 With the string amplitude in the new form \eqref{eq:string} as our motivating example, we show that its remarkable properties mentioned above generalize to all stringy canonical forms \eqref{eq:stringy}.

 {\bf Convergence and Minkowski sums.} In Sections \ref{sec:converge} and \ref{sec:multi}, we show that the integral \eqref{eq:stringy} converges absolutely when the point $\X $ lies in the polytope $\PP$ that is the Minkowski sum of the Newton polytopes of the $p_I(\x)$ (weighted by $c_I$).
+This was also shown in~\cite{Mellin, berkesch2014}.
 For example, for the beta function \eqref{eq:beta}, we recover the domain of convergence $s,t > 0$.
 In the case of the string amplitude rewritten as \eqref{eq:string}, this Minkowski sum is exactly the kinematic associahedron of~\cite{Arkani-Hamed:2017mur}.

 {\bf Leading order (field-theory limit) and tropical function.} The leading order in $\alpha'$ of $\I_{\{p\}}$, namely, $\lim_{\alpha' \to 0} {\I}_{\{p\}} (\X, \{c\})$, is equal to the volume of the dual polytope to $\PP$, or equivalently, the canonical function of the positive geometry $\PP$.
 In the same vein, the dual polytope of $\PP$ can be obtained as a halfspace cut out by the tropicalization of the integrand.